Adriankhl/godot-llm/README.md

 ## TODO
 * iOS: build should be trivial, but an apple developer ID is needed to run thhe build
 * Add in-editor documentation, waiting for proper support in Godot 4.3
+* Add utility functions to generate useful prompts, such as llama guard 2
 * Download models directly from huggingface
 * Automatically generate json schema from data classes in GDSCript
 * More [llama.cpp](https://github.com/ggerganov/llama.cpp) features